-From a very early age Joanna was interested in veterinary science.
+From a very early age Dr Jo was interested in veterinary science.
 During high school she worked as a vet nurse at the local vet hospital on weekends and during school holidays.
-This led to her studying pharmacology and in 1999 Joanna graduated from Melbourne University with a Bachelor of Science in Pharmacology.
+This led to her studying pharmacology and in 1999 Jo graduated from Melbourne University with a Bachelor of Science in Pharmacology.
 In 2000, Joanna completed a Diploma of Education (Secondary) and in 2001 she was teaching at Bentleigh Secondary School.

-Throughout her school years Joanna rode anything she could beg or borrow.
+Throughout her school years Jo rode anything she could beg or borrow.
 When she started university she bought her own horse, a Friesian Thoroughbred cross called Ben.
 Ben was her companion and love of her life and even went with her on teaching placement.
 In 2001, Ben got colic.
-During a nightmare night Joanna had to make the terrible decision to have him euthanased due to a ruptured bowel.
+During a nightmare night Jo had to make the terrible decision to have him euthanised due to a ruptured bowel.
 This experience caused her to vow to fulfil her dream and go back to university to become a vet.

-In 2002, Joanna moved to Perth to study Vet Science.
-When not in lectures she spent an awful lot of time in the equine barn at the vet school.
+In 2002, Jo moved to Perth to study Vet Science.
+When not in lectures she spent an awful lot of time in the equine barn at the vet school helping out or running reception.
 It was also in WA that she discovered Polocrosse!
 Her best friend decided that Joanna had to give it a try, so using a borrowed horse, saddle and racquet, she became a new recruit at the South Midlands Polocrosse Club.
 She returned to Victoria in 2013 where she continued to play polocrosse with the Sale Club.

 Dr Jo joined Ovens Valley Equine in early June 2019 bringing with her an interest in nutrition, hoof balance and biomechanical medicine.
-In her spare time she enjoys riding, cooking and frequenting clearing sales.
-She also has horses to break in and plans to dust that polocrosse racquet off in the near future.
+She is fascinated with fascia and the profound effect hoof balance has on body movement.

 Jodie was born in Wangaratta and started riding horses when she was 5.
 She began riding around the family farm but moved to competition barrel racing at the tender age of 12.
 This led to a long and distinguished career in rodeo competition.
 Jodie has qualified 26 times for the National Rodeo finals in both breakaway roping and barrel racing.
 She has been the Victorian champion in both events many times.
 She has been runner up Australian Breakaway Roping Champion and runner up Australian Rookie Barrel Racing Champion.
 She holds the Australian record for Steer Un-decorating with the APRA.
 She has won competitions all around Australia including the Darwin barrel racing and breakaway roping championships.
 Jodie spent years organising and running rodeo’s as well as competing.
 She has also broken in and trained many young horses of all breeds.